Laurier Macdonald High School: Past staff and alumni

-Louis Balena served as the second principal of Laurier Macdonald, succeeding Miss T. Arbour, from the early 1970s until the late 1980s.
+Louis Balena served as the second principal of Laurier Macdonald, succeeding Miss T. Arbour, from 1972 until 1987.
 Frank Vatrano and Tony Cambria succeeded him but both had short tenures, with Vatrano passing away shortly after becoming principal.
 Renzo Orsi (1991–1993) followed.
 He organized the Honours Plus Programme, the forerunner of today's IB Programme, and supported the expansion of the school's Communication Arts programme.
 Other principals included Joseph Lalla (1993–1996), Mario Tirelli (1996–2000), Pasquale Buttino (2000–2007), Eileen Kelly (2007–2011), and Luigi Santamaria (2011-2020).

 Notable graduates of Laurier Macdonald include multiple, award-winning IMAX producer and filmmaker Pietro L. Serapiglia (class of 1973) – Titanica, Super Speedway, Rocky Mountain Express, Grey Cup winners Randy Chevrier and Danny Maciocia, former head coach of the Edmonton Eskimos in the Canadian Football League, Frank Zampino (1976), former Chairman of the Executive Committee of the City of Montreal, and Hussain Yoosuf, a former member of the Juno Award-winning Canadian hip-hop pioneers Dream Warriors who went on to a career as a solo artist under the stage name of "Spek".

 The school named its pastoral centre (now referred to as the Spiritual and Community Life Center) after Father Gagné, a former pastoral animator at Laurier Macdonald, its sports complex after Canadian runner and activist, Terry Fox, its auditorium after Ralph Iadeluca, a former school commissioner at Jérôme-Le Royer, and one of its lounges after Marguerite McKee, a former French teacher.
 All designations were made posthumously.

 Laurier Macdonald High School is one of the few public high schools in the Montreal area to have an alumni association.
 It was founded by Francis Scardera (Class of '84) and is a registered non-profit association.
 The association helps organize 10, 20, and 25-year reunions.
 All proceeds go to special projects in the school.
 The association has a website.
 Alumni can register their email addresses there.
 Facebook groups are created for reunions as needed.